jdevries3133/nc/README.md

 - controllers will change to dispatch to these new internals
 - `db_ops::list_pages` will need some changes, but should be much simpler and easier to read afterwards, I hope

+## Exact Next Steps

+1. define the `PropVal` data-type, and migrate all PvBool functionality to it.
+2. migrate PvInf functionality to `PropVal`

 # Other Future Ideas